SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Abstract

 \section{Abstract}

-Soft X-ray tomography (SXT) provides detailed structural insight into whole cells but is hindered by experimental artifacts such as the missing wedge and by limited availability of annotated datasets.
-We present \method, a simulation pipeline that generates realistic cellular phantoms and applies synthetic artifacts to produce paired noisy volumes, sinograms, and reconstructions.
-We validate our approach by training a neural network primarily on synthetic data and demonstrate effective few-shot and zero-shot transfer learning on real SXT tomograms.
-Our model delivers accurate segmentations, enabling quantitative analysis of noisy tomograms without relying on large labeled datasets or complex reconstruction methods.
+Soft X-ray tomography provides detailed structural insight into whole cells but is hindered by experimental artifacts such as the missing wedge and by limited availability of annotated datasets.
+We present \method, a simulation pipeline that generates realistic yeast phantoms and applies synthetic imaging artifacts to produce paired noisy volumes, sinograms, and reconstructions.
+We validate our approach by training a neural network primarily on synthetic data and demonstrate effective few-shot and zero-shot transfer learning on real X-ray tomograms.
+Our model delivers accurate segmentations, enabling quantitative analysis of noisy tomograms without relying on large labeled datasets.